-This advertisement will be used to fill 1 vacancy in Lakota, ND and 1 vacancy in Park River, ND.
+This job advertisement will be used to fill two vacancies: 1 vacancy in Lakota, ND and 1 vacancy in Garrison, ND.
 Each position serves the surrounding counties and requires periodic travel.
+Start date is ASAP.

 Overview & Job Duties:

 The conservation specialist will work in a joint capacity with the Natural Resources Conservation Service (NRCS), the ND Association of Soil Conservation Districts (NDASCD), and its partners to promote, accelerate enrollment, coordinate and implement the voluntary conservation provisions of the Federal Farm Bill, and other related state and local wildlife conservation programs.
 The Conservation Specialist will work in county Soil Conservation District/NRCS offices to promote USDA conservation programs and provide both programmatic and biological technical assistance to private landowners interested in enrolling in these programs.
 This is a full-time position with benefits.
 This position is funded for one year but is expected to be longer term, subject to appropriations.
 The incumbent will be an employee of the NDASCD and will receive supervision from the Association with daily instruction provided by the local USDA-NRCS staff.
 Successful applicant will receive required training from USDA, and participating organizations on priority conservation programs.

 • Provide programmatic and biological technical assistance for USDA conservation programs to private landowners, governmental agencies and non-governmental organizations;

 • Work closely with county USDA staff to ensure that USDA conservation programs are implemented on private land in a manner that maximizes the soil, water, and wildlife benefits of the programs;

 • Coordinate with NDASCD and other conservation partners to effectively leverage conservation resources for delivery of conservation programs;

 • Assist USDA and private landowners with applications, contracts and other documentation required for participation in USDA conservation programs;